YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 GTMDISTUNDEF, Environmental variable $gtm_dist is not defined

-DSE/Run Time/MUPIP/LKE Error: This indicates that the environment variable gtm_dist, is not defined for all processes attempting to use (a particular version of) YottaDB/GT.M.
+DSE/Run Time/MUPIP/LKE Error: This indicates that the environment variable gtm_dist, is not defined for all processes attempting to use (a particular version of) YottaDB.

 Action: Define the environment variable.